Scalable adaptive algorithms for next-generation multiphase flow simulations: Software Implementation

 \subsection{Matrix \& Vector assembly}

 In this work, we interface our framework with \petsc{} data--structure to perform linear algebra operations.
-Specifically, we store the matrix in the form of block storage \textsc{MATMPIBAIJ}.
-This format has been demonstrated to be much more efficient than the non-block version \textsc{MATMPIAIJ}, specifically for the multi--dof system.
+Specifically, we store the matrix in the form of block storage \texttt{MATMPIBAIJ}.
+This format has been demonstrated to be more efficient than the non-block version \texttt{MATMPIAIJ} for multi--DOF systems.
 The block size, here, refers to the number of DOFs per node.

 This storage format, although ideal for the global format, is not suitable for local assembly.
-This is primarily because of the fact that any operator of the form $\mathcal{L}(dof_{i},dof_{j})$ tends to have the strided memory access.
-The top row ~\figref{fig:vector} shows the memory view for the global vector. \footnote{We note that vector assembly will have only one loop over basis function, i.e., they will be of the form \texttt{be(i)}, whereas the matrix assembly involves two loops and are of form \texttt{Ae(i,j)}.} Any loop over $(dof_{i})$ in vector assembly will write to memory in strided manner.
-For example, ($i = 0$) will visit 0,2,4,6 and ($i = 1$) will write to 1,3,5,7.
+This is primarily because any operator of the form $\mathcal{L}(dof_{i},dof_{j})$ tends to have strided memory access. ~\figref{fig:vector} shows the memory view for the global vector.
+Any loop over $(dof_{i})$ in vector assembly will write to memory in strided manner.
+For example, ($i = 0$) will write to 0,2 and ($i = 1$) to 1,3.
 This is not ideal for optimal performance.

-In order to circumvent this issue, we perform a sequence of the following operations: \begin{enumerate} \item $zip$: We perform the $zip$ operations for the DOFs, where similar DOFs are arranged contiguously in memory.
-This is done by making just a single pass over the elemental vector. \item Perform elemental vector assembly. \item $unzip$: Finally, we perform the $unzip$ operations to revert back to the original global format. \end{enumerate}
+To circumvent this issue, we perform a sequence of the following operations: \begin{enumerate}[label=\roman*] \item $zip$: We perform the $zip$ operations for the DOFs, where similar DOFs are arranged contiguously in memory.
+This is done by making just a single pass over the vector. \item Perform local vector assembly. \item $unzip$: Finally, we perform the $unzip$ operations to revert to the original global format. \end{enumerate}

-Similar to the vector, matrix assembly faces the same issue.
-The assembly of each DOF writes in the strided assembly.
-For example, in case of 2D with 2 dof system, $\mathcal{L}(dof_0,dof_0)$ would write to $0,2,4,6,16,18,20,22,32,34,36,38,42,44,46,48$ \footnote{considering flattened row major addressing}.
-Clearly, we can see that there is a lot of strided access while writing the values in the local vector.
-We perform a similar $zip$ operation to pack all the DOFs together.
-A good way to look the $zip$ operation is that, after the $zip$ operation, the matrix size is $16\times4$, where ($dof_0,dof_0$) writes to $(0\cdots15)$, ($dof_0,dof_1$) to $(16\cdots31)$, ($dof_1,dof_0$) to $(32\cdots47)$ and ($dof_1,dof_1$) to $(48\cdots63)$. \begin{remark} In the case of matrix assembly, an explicit $zip$ operation is never performed.
-We begin each elemental assembly with a matrix filled with 0 entries.
-So, we perform only $unzip$ operations once the local matrix is completely assembled and written back to the global matrix. \end{remark}
+Similar to vector assembly, matrix assembly faces the same issue.
+For example, in the case of 1D with 2 DOF system (\figref{fig:matrix}), $\mathcal{L}(dof_0,dof_0)$ would write to $0,2,8,10$ \footnote{considering flattened row major addressing} .
+This leads to strided access.
+We perform a similar $zip$ operation to pack all the DOFs together, perform local matrix assembly and unzip to assemble into the global matrix.
+A good way to look the $zip$ operation is that, after the $zip$ operation, the matrix size is $1\times4$, where ($dof_0,dof_0$) writes to $(0\cdots3)$, ($dof_0,dof_1$) to $(4\cdots8)$, ($dof_1,dof_0$) to $(9\cdots12)$ and ($dof_1,dof_1$) to $(13\cdots16)$.